PooyaDel/Tigerspike/README.md

 3- Unit testing both UI/backend:  4 hours
   - Unit tested the logic just to demonstrate some techniques.
 More tests done in UI due to nature of this small app.

 4- UI clean-up : 4 hours : Just to make sure everything is responsive and google maps is working fine.
-I had a bit of trouble dealing with google maps refusing to pan to spesific locations that took a bit of time to read and findout and data comes back correctly...basically wearing the tester hat and making sure ther app works on mobile.
+I had a bit of trouble dealing with google maps refusing to pan to spesific locations that took a bit of time to read and findout and data comes back correctly...basically putting on the tester hat and making sure ther app works on mobile.